allinbits/cosmos-cash-poc/README.md

 <br />

-3. Ensure binaries are available
+3. Ensure binaries are available and for testing purposes set the keyring to be test

 ```
 poad -h
 poacli -h
+poacli config keyring-backend test
 ```

 <br />